Only a four hour and a half hour flight away, Beirut will seduce travelers in search of a city break with a difference.

 When night falls, entertainment options abound – Beirut personifies la dolce vita – and it’s simply a matter of choosing your pleasure among the slew of trendy bars and live music venues (try underground bunker bar B018, Behind the Green Door, the rooftop bar at the Albergo Hotel and, in the summer, Sky Bar – regularly voted the world’s best bar) in fashionable areas such as Ashrafieh and Gemmayzeh.
 All are open until the wee hours of the morning: this is a city so fast and invigorating that boredom is not an option and sleep is a mere afterthought.

-There’s also a thriving local gastronomic scene: food has always been a reason to head for Beirut and visiting gourmands are awed by the amazing array of restaurants, bars and cafes competing for their mealtime affections along with vendors peddling falafel and circular breads through which locals thread their arms in order to ‘wear’ them home like giant bangles.
-Take advantage of Beirut’s pleasant year round temperatures and linger at side street tables or on rooftops over mouth-watering mezze (think fattoush, kebbeh, kofta, olives and vine leaves) with the sweet smell of shisha puffed from water pipes hanging in the air.
+There’s also a thriving local gastronomic scene: food has always been a reason to head for Beirut and visiting gourmands are awed by the amazing array of restaurants, bars, and cafes competing for their mealtime affections along with vendors peddling falafel and circular bread through which locals thread their arms in order to ‘wear’ them home like giant bangles.
+Take advantage of Beirut’s pleasant year-round temperatures and linger at side street tables or on rooftops over mouth-watering mezze (think fattoush, kebbeh, kofta, olives and vine leaves) with the sweet smell of shisha puffed from water pipes hanging in the air.

-Shopping is another popular pastime for Beirutis – it’s striking how stylish the Lebanese are especially when compared to their western counterparts – and it’s fun to window shop arm in arm around the vibrant pedestranised downtown district known as ‘Solidere’ where boutiques are unique and independently owned.
+Shopping is another popular pastime for Beirutis – it’s striking how stylish the Lebanese are especially when compared to their western counterparts – and it’s fun to window shop arm in arm around the vibrant pedestrianised downtown district known as ‘Solidere’ where boutiques are unique and independently owned.
 Saifi Village is another essential shopping stop.
-Once the site of the so called ‘green line’ that divided Muslim west Beirut from the Christian east side during the 15 year civil war, this beautifully restored quarter is now home to chic stores stocking clothes and carpets as well as stalls selling spices, flatbreads, labneh and organic veg.
+Once the site of the so-called ‘green line’ that divided Muslim west Beirut from the Christian east side during the 15-year civil war, this beautifully restored quarter is now home to chic stores stocking clothes and carpets as well as stalls selling spices, flatbreads, labneh and organic veg.